 As a contributor to McCarthy Tétrault's Inclusion Now initiative, Will is committed to advancing diversity and inclusion at the Firm and beyond.
 In particular, Will is focused on building partnerships with the LGBTQ2S community, and advocating for the benefits of diverse workplaces.

-Will graduated from the Schulich School of Law at Dalhousie University in 2014, having completed a certificate in environmental law and a semester working at the Dalhousie Legal Aid Clinic, where he focused on youth criminal, administrative, and landlord/tenant matters.
+Will graduated from the Schulich School of Law at Dalhousie University in 2014, having completed a certificate in environmental law and a semester working at the Dalhousie Legal Aid Clinic.

 Will was called to the PEI bar in 2015 and the Ontario bar in 2018.